MicrosoftDocs/architecture-center/docs/industries/manufacturing/extract-insights-iot-data-content.md

 **Security**: Azure Data Explorer supports virtual network injection, Private Link, and encryption at rest with customer-managed keys.
 Azure Data Explorer includes granular role-based access control (RBAC) roles for functions and data access, row-level security (RLS), and data masking.
 Azure Data Explorer is built on Azure Blob Storage for Azure-supported 99.9% availability.

 Azure Data Factory provides multiple methods for securing data store credentials, either in its managed store, or in Azure Key Vault.
-In-transit data encryption depends on the data store’s transport (e.g. HTTPS or TLS).
+In-transit data encryption depends on the data store’s transport (for example HTTPS or TLS).
 At-rest data encryption also depends on the data stores.
 See [Security considerations for data movement in Azure Data Factory](/azure/data-factory/data-movement-security-considerations?WT.mc_id=iotinsightssoln-docs-ercenk) for further details.

 SQL Database provides an extensive set of security features for data access, monitoring and auditing as well as encrypting data at rest.
 For details, see [Security Center for SQL Server Database Engine and Azure SQL Database](/sql/relational-databases/security/security-center-for-sql-server-database-engine-and-azure-sql-database?WT.mc_id=iotinsightssoln-docs-ercenk).